liwt31/NPython/README.md

 ```

 ### Todo
-* more exception handling
-* builtin list
 * for loop
 * import package
+* complete object model and more instrospection
+* more exception handling (with line and col number, stack info)
 * so much more

 ### License